- Historical Development

 Concurrent programming is difficult.
 Especially in a preemptive multitasking environment, all interactions between different threads of processing must be carefully analyzed.
 Often the access to data must be protected using synchronizing constructs such as mutexes and semaphores.
 One must also be careful when using those constructs to avoid the possibility of a deadlock.
 Since the order of execution of the threads is determined at the runtime by the scheduler, and a context switch may occur at any time, the developer must be able to analyze all possible cases.
 The non-preemptive scheduling of active objects simplifies this somewhat.
 With active objects, the developer knows the exact locations where the execution switches from one active object to the next one.
 Most of the time this means that there is no need to protect the access to common data because the developer can be sure that the active object can complete the operation before the next one accesses the same data.

 Symbian OS functionality concerned with how memory is allocated for and within programs.
-Fundamental to Symbian OS programs is a concern that memory, as a limited resource, is carefully handled, particularly in the event of error conditions.
+Fundamental to Symbian OS programs is concern that memory, limited resource, is carefully handled, particularly in event of error conditions.
 For this reason, exception handling and memory management are closely tied together in the Cleanup Support API.

 At the node level, there are two basic approaches for resource management:

 1. Operating system-based resource reservation schemes and scheduling policies.
-They make use of the pre-emptive and priority-based operating system primitives as timers to control that tasks do not exceed the assigned resources.
+They make use pre-emptive and priority-based operating system primitives as timers to control tasks not exceed the assigned resources.

 2. Architectural solutions for developing intermediation agents named QoS resource managers.
 These entities take advantage of the predictability of an underlying real-time operating system extending its logic (e.g. resource usage accountability, dynamic adaptation mechanisms) to build predictable resource management.